polterguy/magic.data.common/README.md

 ```

 Notice, this slot requires SQL resembling your specialised database type of dialect, and will
-not in any ways transpile towards your specific underlaying database type.
-If you can, you
+not in any ways transpile the SQL towards your specific underlaying database type of SQL dialect.
-should rather use **[data.read]** for instance, to avoid lockin towards a specific database
+If you can, you should rather use **[data.read]**, to avoid lockin towards a specific database
 vendor's SQL dialect.

 ### [data.scalar]